-On the other hand, interpreting Bernoulli percolation on a random tree as neutral mutations along the genealogical tree has proven to be a successful strategy.
+On the other hand, interpreting Bernoulli percolation on a random tree as neutral mutations along a genealogical tree has proven to be a successful strategy.
 For instance, Berzunza~\cite{Gabriel2020} studied Bernoulli percolation on trees associated with the genealogy of Crump-Mode-Jagers processes, which model populations where individuals may give birth at different points in time during their lives.
 The main result in~\cite{Gabriel2020} is the existence of a giant percolation cluster for large Crump-Mode-Jagers trees.
 In~\cite{BertoinUB}, Bertoin and Uribe Bravo considered supercritical Bernoulli bond percolation on large scale-free trees, closely related to Yule processes.
-With the neutral mutations interpretation, the authors in~\cite{BertoinUB} obtained a weak limit theorem for the sizes of the clusters.
+Using the neutral mutations interpretation, the authors in~\cite{BertoinUB} obtained a weak limit theorem for the sizes of the clusters.

-In this survey, we focus on the connections between percolation theory and the two extensions of BGW processes presented above: the multi-type Bienaymé-Galton-Watson process and the Bienaymé-Galton-Watson process with neutral mutations.
+In this survey, we focus on the connections between percolation theory and the two extensions of Bienaymé-Galton-Watson (BGW) processes discussed above: the multi-type Bienaymé-Galton-Watson process and the Bienaymé-Galton-Watson process with neutral mutations.

-Our starting point is the key observation in~\cite{Bertoin09}: a Bienaymé-Galton-Watson process with neutral mutations and an \emph{infinite number of alleles} is equivalent to Bernoulli percolation on a Galton-Watson tree.
-This type of representation serves as the main bridge between the two topics in this survey, and this note aims to explain it carefully.
+Our starting point is the key observation in~\cite{Bertoin09}: a Bienaymé-Galton-Watson process with neutral mutations and an \emph{infinite number of alleles} is equivalent to Bernoulli percolation on a Bienaymé-Galton-Watson tree.
+This representation serves as the primary bridge between the two topics covered in this survey, and we aim to explain it carefully.

-As we explained above, in some situations a finite number of alleles is a more appropriate model.
-The corresponding bridge between a Bienaymé-Galton-Watson process with neutral mutations and a \emph{finite number of alleles} requires a variation of Bernoulli percolation, known as Divide-and-Color percolation, introduced by Häggström in~\cite{Haggstrom}.
+As noted earlier, in some cases, a finite number of alleles provides a more realistic model.
+Establishing the corresponding connection between a Bienaymé-Galton-Watson process with neutral mutations and a \emph{finite number of alleles} requires a variation of Bernoulli percolation known as Divide-and-Color percolation, introduced by Häggström in~\cite{Haggstrom}.

-Divide-and-Color percolation is a simple and natural model for coloring the vertices of a graph.
-Its construction is detailed in Subsection~\ref{sec:DaC}.
-In this survey, we propose an novel interpretation of Divide-and-Color percolation as a model for neutral mutations along a genealogy when the number of alleles is finite.
+Divide-and-Color percolation is a simple and natural model for coloring the vertices of a graph, with its construction detailed in Subsection~\ref{sec:DaC}.
+In this survey, we propose a novel interpretation of Divide-and-Color percolation as a model for neutral mutations along a genealogy when the number of alleles is finite.